 In one of history’s most fascinating mysteries, Fred Noonan will always be something of a footnote.
-Forever remembered as “Amelia Earhart’s navigator,” he vanished with the famous aviator on July 2, 1937, nearly 75 years ago, during their ill-fated round-the-world attempt.
-As the anniversary of his disappearance approaches, find out more about this oft-forgotten flyer’s life and—presumably—death.
+Forever remembered as “Amelia Earhart’s navigator,” he vanished with the famous aviator on July 2, 1937, during their ill-fated round-the-world attempt.
+Find out more about this oft-forgotten flyer’s life and—presumably—death.

 We know he was married.
 Twice.
 We know he stood just over 6 feet tall and had a ruddy complexion, blue eyes and auburn hair.
 According to U.S. Shipping Board registers, he had a “scar at the base of thumb” and a “protrusion on forehead over right eye.”
 We know these details from notations in publicly available records—marriage certificates, maritime files, Federal Aviation Administration documents, city directories.
 It’s a sketchy portrait.
 And yet together, these bare facts paint the picture of an adventuresome man who led a rich life before his disappearance.